Living Gluten-Free For Dummies (Australia/New Zealand Edition)

 Your gluten-free meal can be contaminated by just a few crumbs from gluten-containing food.
 Be diligent about cleaning crumbs and remember the golden rule — when in doubt, leave it out.

 Clean out the crumbs from the bottom of your toaster regularly, or use toaster bags that you slide your bread into before putting it into the toaster.
-You can buy toaster bags from some health food shops and through The Coeliac Society.
+You can buy toaster bags from some health food shops and through Coeliac Australia.
 Toaster bags are great when cooking toast in those huge, communal toasters in motel dining rooms.

 Nutritious and Tasty Gluten-Free Diet